tavinathanson/taviblock/README.md

 ```

 #### Optional: Configure a Launch Agent for the PF Agent
-To run the PF agent automatically on startup, create a launch agent plist file:
+To run the PF agent automatically on startup, you can use a Launch Agent (user-level) or a Launch Daemon (system-level).
+If you choose the Launch Agent option, create the plist file at:
+  ~/Library/LaunchAgents/com.tavinathanson.taviblock_pf.plist

-1. Create the file `~/Library/LaunchAgents/com.tavinathanson.taviblock_pf.plist` with the following content:
+with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>